KalebGordon/group-4-final-project/README.md

 The dataset we chose for our final project contains emission totals per country from The Food and Agriculture Organization.
 The dataset covers dates January 1, 2000 through December 31, 2020.
 The following statistics are tracked in this dataset: area (country), item (source of emission), element (type of emission), unit (emissions = kilotons), and year (total emissions for each year).
 This dataset was derived from The Food and Agriculture Organization’s Emissions Total Data and The Food and Agriculture Organization’s Definitions and Standards.

+We also had a dataset that gave the populations of each country in any given year, as well as a dataset that covered three different types of risk factors in deaths per country per year.

 ## Selected Topic and Reasoning

 For this project, we opted to look at environmental data and see if the amount of emissions made by each country had any predictable trends and could be fit into a machine learning model.
 A dataset containing twenty years of emissions data was selected, [Total Emissions per Country (2000-2020)](https://www.kaggle.com/datasets/justin2028/total-emissions-per-country-2000-2020 "Kaggle Dataset"), in order to lead to a better predictive performance and to better fit our machine learning model.